zedd45/jsdataviz/text/ch5/02-javascript.md

 $("#timeline").append($list);
 ```

-#### Step 6: Style the Time Line
+#### Step 6: Fix Time Line Problems with CSS

 Now that we’ve built our time line’s content in HTML, it’s time to define the styles that determine its appearance.
-In this example we’ll focus on the functional aspects of styling rather than pure visual elements such as fonts and colors.
+Throughout this example we’ll focus on the functional aspects of styling rather than pure visual elements such as fonts and colors.
 Those are styles that are undoubtedly specific to your own web site.

 The first step is a simple one.
 We want to get rid of the numbering (1, 2, 3, ...) that browsers normally add to ordered list items.
 A single rule banishes them from our time line.
 By setting the `list-style-type` to `none` we tell the browser not to add any special characters to our list items.